 Essentra aims to achieve high standards of transparency and responsibility in dealing with its tax affairs, and to comply with tax laws and practice in all of the territories in which we operate.
 Compliance for us means paying the right amount of tax in the right place at the right time, and making relevant disclosures to tax authorities to allow them to determine that the right amount of tax has been paid in the right place at the right time.

-We work with governments and local authorities to ensure that Essentra is best placed to benefit from any tax incentives or reliefs in the countries in which we operate.
+Essentra will consider and respond to legitimate tax incentives and reliefs in the countries in which we operate.

 Where appropriate, for example where there is significant uncertainty or complexity, we will work with specialist tax advisors to obtain independent advice and we may liaise with tax authorities to obtain greater certainty where this is possible.

 The tax landscape, general business environment and business operations continuously evolve and so our approach to tax risk management and the tax strategy will be reviewed at regular intervals and amended if necessary.
-Any amendments to this tax strategy may be suggested by the Group Head of Tax or the Audit Committee but in either case will need approval by the Board.
+Any amendments to this tax strategy may be suggested by the Group Head of Tax, the Audit and Risk Committee or the Group Sustainability Committee but in any event any changes will need approval by the Board.